Wade–Giles: Chart

-Note: In Hànyǔ Pīnyīn, the so-called neutral tone is written leaving the syllable with no diacritic mark at all.
-In Tongyòng Pinyin, a ring is written over the vowel.
+Note: In Hanyu Pinyin, the so-called neutral tone is written leaving the syllable with no diacritic mark at all.
+In Tongyong Pinyin, a ring is written over the vowel.

 Adaptations

 There are several adaptations of Wade–Giles.

 Mathews

 The Romanization system used in the 1943 edition of Mathews' Chinese–English Dictionary differs from Wade–Giles in the following ways: